 Gutter leaks are a widespread occurrence.
-But leaking gutters can be a severe problem if you do not find the root cause and fix them immediately.
+However, leaking gutters can be a severe problem if you do not find the root cause and fix them immediately.
 So, request a gutter leak repair from your trusted local plumber.

 How To Fix Gutter Leaks?